nastyakimova/OnlineShop/README.md

 Application provides the following functionality:

 ####For admin:
-- Creating, editing and deliting products
+- Creating, editing and deleting products
 - Viewing information about orders
 - Viewing information about registered customers
 - Blocking/ unblocking customer